 Many of the sprites in the Japanese version of the game were bordering on nudity, so these were edited.
 The woman form of the Chadarnook was edited to cover up more of the skin, as was the Critic, Goddess, and Siren sprites.
 The sprites used in the final battle also differ; the Japanese version is much larger than the American version.

 Final Fantasy VI was also released three separate times for PlayStation: it was included in Final Fantasy Anthology (released on October 5, 1999) and Final Fantasy Collection (released only in Japan on March 11, 1999), and was also released as a standalone title (only in Japan and PAL regions).
 The game was left relatively unchanged, save for the addition of CG opening and closing cutscenes, and added load times before each of the game's many randomly triggered encounters.
-Other notable things included were a bestiary and artwork library that were accessible from the title screen.
-Various other things were added, such as new opening and closing effects to battles, the option to quicksave (although all saving still had to be initiated manually), and bug fixes (as well as new bugs being created).
+Other notable things included were a bestiary and artwork library that was accessible from the title screen.
+Various other things were added, such as new opening and closing effects to battles, the option to quicksave (although all saving still had to be initiated manually), and bug fixes although most of the bugs from the SNES version remained including the Mblock/Evade bug (as well as new bugs being created).
 The standalone edition of the game had a limited edition that shipped fifty-thousand copies and came with an alarm clock.
-Final Fantasy Anthology has an 80% rating on Metacritc and an 85% on GameRankings, gaining it the status of "generally favorable reviews."
+Final Fantasy Anthology has an 80% rating on Metacritic and an 85% on GameRankings, gaining it the status of "generally favorable reviews."

 The gameplay of Final Fantasy VI is similar to that of its predecessors and of other 16-bit Japanese RPGs.
 Player characters move about the game’s fictional setting, completing a story-fueled series of objectives: reaching a certain location, defeating a certain enemy, retrieving a certain item, solving a puzzle, figuring out what to do next, etc. The gameplay is often broken up by story and dialogue sequences, which advance the story through generally non-interactive conversations and events.
 Over the course of the game, the player-controlled party grows to include a handful of unique characters; this group acts as the primary perspective from which players view the unfolding plot.
 As they battle enemies (which are encountered at random and are unavoidable) these player characters gain EXP (experience points), which allow them to gain levels.
 Every time a character gains a level, his or her stats (attributes upon which combat capability depends) are raised, allowing the character to fight more powerful enemies more easily.